SmashedFrenzy16/UNIX-Scripts/README.md

 # Terminal Shortcuts
-These are a collection of Shell (UNIX) scripts that make using your computer faster than ever before.
+These are a collection of Shell (UNIX) scripts that make using your computer faster than ever before!